berkeley-scf/tutorial-unix-basics/index.md

 $
 ```

-but often it contains information about the username of the current user and the directory on the filesystem that we are in, e.g., showing that the current user is 'scflocal', on the machine named 'gandalf' in the 'stat243-fall-2020' (sub)directory in the user's home directory (indicated by `~`).
+but often it contains information about the username of the current user and the directory on the filesystem that we are in.
+For example, here a prompt that shows that the current user is 'scflocal', on the machine named 'gandalf' in the 'stat243-fall-2020' (sub)directory in the user's home directory (indicated by `~`).

 ```
 scflocal@gandalf:~/stat243-fall-2020>